documente/documente.github.io/language-overview.md

 Examples:

 ```
-when I click on welcome page greet button
+When I click on welcome page greet button

-when I type "John" in welcome page name input and click on welcome page greet button
+When I type "John" in welcome page name input
+and click on welcome page greet button
 ```

 #### Then